ericmedvet/jgea/README.md

 Here, `Q` represents the *quality space* (or *fitness space*).

-JGEA includes many realization of this abstract definition, i.e., other interfaces that extends `QualityBasedProblem` and implementations (possibly `abstract`) of these interfaces.
+JGEA includes many realization of this abstract definition, i.e., other interfaces that extend `QualityBasedProblem` and implementations (possibly `abstract`) of these interfaces.

 For example, there is a class representing the OneMax problem: